nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Saving the data

-classMATE data is saved in the hard disk automatically after any command that changes the data. **There is no need to save manually.**
+ClassMATE data is saved in the hard disk automatically after any command that changes the data. **There is no need to save manually.**

 ### Editing the data file

-classMATE data are saved as a JSON file `[JAR file location]/data/classmate.json`.
+ClassMATE data are saved as a JSON file `[JAR file location]/data/classmate.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, classMATE will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, ClassMATE will discard all data and start with an empty data file at the next run.
 </div>

 --------------------------------------------------------------------------------------------------------------------